-- · Connectivity to SR 202L (Santan Freeway) at the I-10 (Maricopa Freeway)/SR 202L traffic interchange should be maintained.
-Connection to the referenced interchange is discussed in Chapter 3. - · The I-10 (Papago Freeway) western freeway connection will require thinking "out of the box."
+- Connectivity to SR 202L (Santan Freeway) at the I-10 (Maricopa Freeway)/SR 202L traffic interchange should be maintained.
+Connection to the referenced interchange is discussed in Chapter 3. - The I-10 (Papago Freeway) western freeway connection will require thinking "out of the box."
 As another alternative, consider possible dual/split alignments, with a western connection at SR 101L or even SR 303L and another closer to downtown Phoenix.
 Alternatives development and screening of those alternatives are presented in Chapter 3.
-The split alignment alternative was considered (see Figure 3-5), but was eliminated from further study and was not carried into the corridor screening analysis. - · If the previously studied alignment is to be considered for the proposed action, findings must be updated using current ADOT design standards.
-Design of the action alternatives is based on current traffic data and design standards, as discussed in Chapter 3.
+The split alignment alternative was considered (see Figure 3-5), but was eliminated from further study and was not carried into the corridor screening analysis. - If the previously studied alignment is to be considered for the proposed action, findings must be updated using current ADOT design standards.
+Design of the action alternatives is based on traffic data updated in August 2013 and current design standards, as discussed in Chapter 3.